apnguyen1/floor-it/backend/README.md

 ## Overview

 This is the backend for Floor It!
 It is built with Python and will be used to primary process local file and occasional API JSON to create categories for our application!

-## Frontend

-You can find our frontend repo linked [here!](https://github.com/apnguyen1/react-floor-it)

 ## Table of Contents